-Global warming leads to increased porphyrin synthesis leading onto porphyrinuria and porphyria.
+Meditation can modulate body metabolonomics and brain function.
+The mechanism is by induction of the heme oxygenase system.
+Meditation induced heme oxygenase which converts heme to carbon monoxide and bilirubin.
+Bilirubin and biliverdin are free radical scavengers and mops up free radicals.
+Free radicals are required for the function of the NMDA dependent thalamo-cortico-thalamic feedback reverberatory circuit crucial in consciousness.
+This circuit mediates working memory and focused attention.
+Free radicals also activate NMDA and by its capacity of diffusing freely through the brain systems can induce NMDA activity, synchronized burst firing of neurons in different parts of sensory areas producing perceptual synchronization.
+This mediates consciousness.
+Thus the scavenging of free radicals by heme oxygenase leads to suppression of consciousness and meditative trances.
+Heme oxygenase induction suppresses ALA synthase.
+Thus heme is depleted from the system.
+There is increased porphyrin synthesis leading onto porphyrinuria and porphyria.
 The stimulus for porphyrin synthesis comes from heme deficiency.
-Heme suppresses ALA synthase.
-Stress induces heme oxygenase which converts heme to carbon monoxide and bilirubin.
-Thus heme is depleted from the system.
-Heme oxygenase is induced by environmental stress.
-Climatic changes of global warming and ice age can induce heme oxygenase.
-Heme oxygenase is also induced by EMF pollution of the environment.
-Thus there is increased porphyrin synthesis from succinyl CoA and glycine.
+Porphyrins can organize into self replicating supramolecular structures called porphyrions which are induced by meditative practices.
 The porphyrins can self organize to form macromolecular structures which can self replicate to form a porphyrin organism.
 The photon induced transfer of electrons along the macromolecule can lead to light induced ATP synthesis.
 The porphyrins can form a template on which RNA and DNA can form generating viroids.
 The porphyrins can also form a template on which prions can form.
 They all can join together - RNA viroids, DNA viroids, prions - to form primitive archaea.
 Thus the archaea are capable of self replication on porphyrin templates.
 The self replicating archaea can sense gravity which gives rise to consciousness.
 They can also sense the anti-gravity fields which gives rise to the unconscious brain.
 Thus there can be both self replicating archaea and anti-archaea regulating the conscious and unconscious brain.
 Thus the climate change stress mediated increased porphyrin synthesis leads to prefrontal cortex atrophy, cerebellar dominance, cerebellar cognitive affective disorder, quantal perception and Neanderthalisation of the population.
 The porphyrions are self replicating supramolecular organisms which forms the precursor template on which the viroids, prions and nanoarchaea originate.
-Stress induced template directed abiogenesis of porphyrions, prions, viroids and archaea is a continuous process and can contribute to changes in brain structure and behavior as well as disease process.
+Meditative stress induced template directed abiogenesis of porphyrions, prions, viroids and archaea is a continuous process and can contribute to changes in brain structure and behavior as well as disease process.

 An endosymbiotic actinidic archaea and viroid mediated model of quantal perception and biological reincarnation is presented.
 Actinidic archaea and viroids has been related to the pathogenesis of schizophrenia, autism and primary seizure disorder.2 Actinidic archaea have a mevalonate pathway and cholesterol catabolism.
-1-8 The endosymbiotic actinidic archaea and viroids have got axonal and transynaptic transport functioning as biological neurotransmitters.
+1-8 The endosymbiotic actinidic archaea and viroids have axonal and transynaptic transport functioning as biological got neurotransmitters.
 The human brain can be compared to a well organized modified archaeal biofilm with archaeal derived viroids serving as messengers.
 The actinidic archaea with its magnetite can mediate quantal perception and store biological information.
 The actinidic archaea are eternal and the biological information stored in archaeal magnetite quantal computers may serve as a store of biological information in nature.
 The actinidic archaeal magnetite mediated quantal perception also forms the basis of the collective unconscious.
 This can mediate the mechanism of reincarnative memories.